|

 north of downtown grew into a Polish enclave between 1910 and 1920 when large

-numbers of Polish laborers arrived seeking employment at a nearby Dodge
+numbers of Polish laborers arrived seeking

-bakeries in the area.
-In addition to
+area.
+In addition to taking care of

-music at both mainstay and alternative Nightspots.
+variety of live music at both mainstay and alternative Nightspots.

 Mexicantown